BabaYara/KFAC_PINN/README.md

 A small Python package implementing the Kronecker-Factored Approximate Curvature (KFAC) optimizer for Physics-Informed Neural Networks (PINNs).
 It is built using [JAX](https://github.com/google/jax) and [Equinox](https://github.com/patrick-kidger/equinox).
+The optimizer included here is a **minimal diagonal variant** that approximates the Fisher information with a running average of squared gradients.
+It is not a full KFAC implementation but is sufficient for the simple PINN demonstrations in this repository.

 ## Installation